craigfay/changelog/README.md

 ### September 3, 2019
 * "ReLU" is an abbreviation for "Rectified Linear Units".
 ReLU activation functions overcome the vanishing gradient problem, which allows machine learning models to learn faster and perform better.
+* In Chrome, `CMD SHIFT T` re-opens the last tab that was closed.

 ### September 2, 2019
 * vJoy is a great Windows specific program for emulating hardware input.